Conor-Carmichael/Professional-Network-Maintenance/README.md

 Download the code, store it in a place of your choice.
 Run the code for initializing with 'python Driver.py'.
 Enter 1 to go through initialization.
 Data will be store withing a directory data/ that will be made within the directory you place the rest of the code in.
 After setting everyting up, you can move to scheduling the emailing and (soon) texting.

 How To Schedule:
-For ubuntu (how I wrote it to work)- you can schedule it with cron, to run at a certain time each day.
+For ubuntu (how I wrote it to work)- you can schedule it with anacron, to run it each day.
+Find the anacron file and open it with a text editor (path is probably /etc/anacron).
+Then add a line '1 some_delay_value job_idenifier cd path/to/folder && /usr/bin/python /path to folder/ScheduledTasks.py'.
+This will run the script to send alerts once a day, changing one to makes it run once a week.
-Step by step instructions:
-1) open a terminal
-2) 'crontab -e' this opens the crontab editing screen (crontab is a list of cronjobs, which are tasks scheduled to be run)
-3) (Good reference to understand format of scheduling: http://www.adminschoice.com/crontab-quick-reference) at the top of the window type->
-'0 8 * * * cd path/to/where/scripts-are-downloaded && usr/bin/python /path/to-scripts/ScheduledTasks.py'
-This will run the script at 8 am everyday. 'cd' to the files because the files are dependent on the relative paths of the files.

 Windows instructions coming soon.